-You are not required to use the special services offered through the public school or AEA, but if you do decide to utilize them, you will need to dual enroll your child in the public school by using one of the CPI legal options and file the CPI form (indicating on the form if your child has already been identified by the public school system as a child requiring special services).
+You are not required to use the special services offered through the public school or AEA, but if you do decide to utilize them, you will need to dual enroll your child in the public school by using one of the CPI legal options that require the filing of a CPI form (indicating on the form if your child has already been identified by the public school system as a child requiring special services).
 You will also need to get permission from the director of special education at your local AEA.
 The director has 30 days to render a decision.

 2. Can I refuse the special education services of the school district and/or AEA?
 Yes, you can refuse special education services from your school district and local Area Educational Agency.
 The rules state: "Pursuant to 34 CFR Section 300.300, the parent, guardian, or legal or actual custodian of a child with a disability is not required to seek approval from the area education agency to provide competent private instruction for the child if the parent, guardian, or legal or actual custodian does not consent to initial evaluation or to reevaluation of the child for receipt of special education services or programs...
 The director of special education shall advise the parent, guardian, or legal or actual custodian of a child requiring special education of the probable consequences of placing the child under private instruction and withdrawing the child from specialized instruction and services to which the child is entitled.
 The director of special education may require the parent, guardian, or legal or actual custodian of a child requiring special education to accept full responsibility for the parent's, guardian's or legal custodian's decision to reject special education programs and services, forgoing a later request for compensatory education for the period of time when the child was under private instruction."
 (Chapter 31.10)